VanKorno/VanKornoDB/README.md

 Now you don't have to write every entity column manually, you can just define sets of columns as lists and easily have +500 columns with just one line of code ;)
 But there are some rules for lists:
 ```
-1. Lists must always be declared at the END of the constructor parameter list.

-2. List parameters must be named with the "List" suffix (e.g., `dayList`).
+1. List parameters must be named with the "List" suffix (e.g., `dayList`).
    Corresponding DB column names must match the base name (e.g., `day`)
    followed by a 1-based index suffix: `day1`, `day2`, ..., etc.

-3. Lists must be non-nullable and must have default values with a fixed number of elements
+2. Lists must be non-nullable and must have default values with a fixed number of elements
    (used to infer the column count for each list).

-4. All list elements must be of the same type, limited to a supported primitive type
+3. All list elements must be of the same type, limited to a supported primitive type
    (Boolean, Int, Long, Float, or String).

-5. Nested lists or complex types (e.g., data classes) inside lists are NOT SUPPORTED.
+4. Nested lists or complex types (e.g., data classes) inside lists are NOT SUPPORTED.

+5. Lists must be declared at the END of the constructor parameter list, if using the legacy reflection-based mappers.

 ```